 - King (chinook).
-The most luxurious fresh salmon, the king, is the highest in fat and usually the most expensive, prized for its silken, melting texture, which is almost like smoked salmon.
+The most luxurious fresh salmon, the king, is the highest in fat and usually the most expensive, prized for its silken, melting texture, almost like smoked salmon.

 - Pink (humpies) Is the smallest wild Pacific salmon, and its flesh is pale pink.
-This salmon is mild-flavored, softer than most salmon, has a small flake, and contains a relatively low amount of oil.
+This salmon is mild-flavored, softer than most salmon, has a small flake, and contains a relatively low oil amount.

 - Chum (dog).
 Like pink, chum is fished in high numbers and is lower in fat than other varieties; when it spawns in intertidal waters, it doesn’t need to build up energy to swim upstream.
-Its eggs, however, is the most valued of the five varieties, because of its size and flavor.
+However, its eggs are the most valued of the five varieties because of their size and flavor.
 These eggs are what you find on some different kinds of sushi rolls.